Forecasters say last week’s deadly storm complex in New England was a derecho

 A derecho in an unusually dry environment

-Temperatures at the time of Wednesday’s derecho were in the lower to mid 60s across most of Southern New England, and dew points — a measure of how much moisture is in the air — were in the upper 40s to near 50 degrees.
+Temperatures at the time of Wednesday’s derecho were in the lower to mid-60s across most of Southern New England, and dew points — a measure of how much moisture is in the air — were in the upper 40s to near 50 degrees.
 Those are both very low values to ordinarily sustain severe thunderstorms.

 It’s not unheard of, though.
 On Nov.
 30, 1989, an evening derecho rolled through Pennsylvania into the Tri-State area and Mid-Atlantic in an environment with dew points in the 30s.